-mxODBC resets auto-commit to manual commit whenever it creates a new connection to re-enable manual commit per default -- unless the connection constructor flag clear\auto\commit is set to 0 or the database does not provide transactions.
+mxODBC turns off auto-commit whenever it creates a new connection, ie. it runs the connection in manual commit mode -- unless the connection constructor flag clear_auto_commit is set to 0 or the database does not provide transactions.

 Using a connection in manual commit mode means that all your commands are grouped in transactions: only the connection will see the changes it has made to the data in the database until an explicit connection.commit() is issued.
 The commit informs the database to write all changes done during the last transaction into the global data storage making it visible to all other users.
 A connection.rollback() on the other hand, tells the database to discard all modifications processed in the last transaction.